kubedb/cli/docs/tutorials/mongodb/README.md

 ```

 Here,
- - `spec.origin` is the spec of the original spec of the original MongoDB tpr.
+ - `spec.origin` is the spec of the original spec of the original MongoDB object.

  - `status.phase` points to the current database state `Paused`.

 ## Resume Dormant Database

-To resume the database from the dormant state, set `spec.resume` to `true` in the DormantDatabase tpr.
+To resume the database from the dormant state, set `spec.resume` to `true` in the DormantDatabase object.

 ```yaml
 $ kubedb edit drmn -n demo mgo1